 Dr. Lawson-Remer served as senior advisor at the U.S. Department of the Treasury during the Obama Administration.
 At Treasury she worked for Undersecretary Lael Brainard, leading on emerging economies and fragile states.
 She joined Treasury while on leave from The New School for Social Research, where she was assistant professor of international affairs and founding chair of the university’s Advisory Committee on Investor Responsibility, implementing one of the nation’s first institutional climate change divestment policies.

-Previously she was legal and campaign director at the global advocacy organization Avaaz, legal fellow at Amnesty International, and non-resident fellow in Global Economy & Development at the Brookings Institution.
+Previously she was legal and campaign director at the global advocacy organization Avaaz, legal fellow at Amnesty International, summer associate at the ACLU of New York, and non-resident fellow in Global Economy & Development at the Brookings Institution.
 Prior to that, she was fellow for Civil Society, Markets & Democracy at the Council on Foreign Relations, where she directed the Council's initiative on democratic transitions and wrote and advised on international economic law, inequality, and global development.

 Lawson-Remer began her career as an organizer, working in political campaigns, as a direct action coordinator in the global justice movement, and as co-founder and co-director of the national student organization Students Transforming And Resisting Corporations (STARC).
 She led campaigns to democratize the world trade organization and international financial institutions, stop the war in Iraq, and win fair contracts for farmworkers.